 Treating the inflammation can be effective if started early.
 Professional treatment begins with a determination of its severity.

-If the pain is mild-to-severe, an injection of steroids and over-the-counter anti-inflammatories might be prescribed.
-Icing – alternating off and on for 20 minutes each – and the addition of new, properly fitted running shoes may also be suggested for better support, as well as physical therapy and possibly a second round of steroid injections.
+Icing – switching off and on for 20 minutes each – and adding new, properly fitted running shoes may also be suggested for better support.
+Additional options include physical therapy and possibly a second round of steroid injections.

-If icing, over-the-counter anti-inflammatory medications and stretching aren’t relieving your foot pain, contact Kettering Health Orthopedics to request an appointment and find out precisely what is causing the discomfort.
+If icing, over-the-counter anti-inflammatory medications, and stretching aren’t relieving your foot pain, contact Kettering Health Orthopedics to request an appointment and find out precisely what is causing the discomfort.

 Visit ketteringhealth.org/ortho or call 1-844-228-6683.